teika97/roster_master/README.md

 # Roster Master

-A program that automatically generates a call roster for the month based on employee schedule requirements, team policy, and other user constraints.
+A program that automatically generates a call roster for the month.

 **Project Description:**